Two students in t-shirts stand outside of University Hall during the TLC summer program.

-The Learning Community (TLC) is committed to the success of first-year Black and African American students at Loyola Marymount University.
+The Learning Community (TLC) is committed to the success of students who identify with the Black and African American experience.
 The goals of this year-long program are to cultivate leaders, instill community consciousness, and promote academic and co-curricular success at LMU.

 TLC partners with the following campus offices and resource providers: